mar-garcia/lipidomics_grape/README.md

 # Lipidomics

-Development of a lipidomics-based analytical method
+Repository containing the R codes used for the analysis of data from the lipidomics-based experiments of grape samples.